CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/add-innovation-to-72/single-server-without-ha/architecture.md

 ## Single Server Architecture

 Cortex Innovation and v7.2 can run side-by-side, allowing flows to be built and run for both of them from the same Gateway instance.
-They each require a different set of back-end components to be installed, however.
-Cortex Innovation can be added to a Cortex v7.2 installation by using the existing hardware containing V7.2 components, using new hardware or a combination of the two.
+They each require a different set of back-end components to be installed.
+Innovation can be added to a Cortex v7.2 installation by using the existing hardware.
 The only components shared by both Innovation and v7.2 are Gateway and its databases.

-The very minimum Innovation + V7.2 architecture for a single server system without high availability is as follows:
+The minimum architecture for adding Innovation to a v7.2 Single Site, Single Server system is as follows:

 {{< figure src="/images/Cortex Innovation v7.2 Single Server.png" class="centre" title="1 Server Architecture Diagram" >}}